Duplicate Build Version Detected

 Deploying the same version of your application multiple times can be an indication that you are pushing code to Heroku incorrectly.
 This article explains how these duplicate deploys with the same code version are possible, and how to diagnose and fix the issue.

 $ git status On branch main nothing to commit, working tree clean

 $ git add -A $ git commit -m "code"

-git status again to verify there is nothing left to commit again.
+git status again to verify there’s nothing left to commit.
 Deploy to Heroku.

 If you’re seeing the duplicate deploy warning when you push your code, and all of your files are committed locally, check if you’re attempting to deploy from another branch.
 If you’re on a branch that’s different than the one you’re trying to deploy to on Heroku (

 $ git push heroku main